mpi4py/mpi4py-fft/docs/paper/paper.md

 ``mpi4py-fft`` is highly configurable in how it distributes and redistributes arrays.
-Large arrays may be globally redistributed for alignement along any given axis, whenever needed by the user.
+Large arrays may be globally redistributed for alignment along any given axis, whenever needed by the user.
 This flexibility has enabled the development of ``shenfun`` [@mortensen_joss,@mortensen17], which is a Python framework for solving partial differential equations (PDEs) by the spectral Galerkin